The alley part 1

 Fuck, fuck, fuck, fuck, fuck!

 I quickly kick the shoes off of my feet, bolt down the rest of the narrow passageway, and skid left at the end.
 I have to get to get away, fast!
 Tears are flowing freely now, making the freezing wind feel like painful slaps to my face.

 Who or what the hell was that??

 No, I don’t want to know!

-As I stumbled up the two steps to my front door, I heard a loud, animalistic roar from the alley.
-A shiver ran down my spine, and almost made my knees buckle in fear.
+When I stumble up the two steps to my front door, I hear a loud, animalistic roar from the alley.
+A shiver runs down my spine and almost make my knees buckle in fear.
 More tears fill my eyes and run down my freezing red cheeks as my shaking hands try to insert the key in the lock.